 Because they’re funded by donations and run mostly by volunteers, they’re not hindered by short-term financial objectives or political partisanship.
 That means they can focus on long-term and complex issues such as climate change.
 Because they enjoy a high degree of public trust, they have already been effective in rallying people to their causes and making change happen when governments couldn’t.

-Fritjof Capra says the global coalition of NGO’s, combined with global communication technologies has produced a global “civil society” that forms an interface between the state and its citizens.
+In The Systems View Of Life, Fritjof Capra says the global coalition of NGO’s, combined with global communication technologies has produced a global “civil society” that forms an interface between the state and its citizens.
 “While the nation-states have been losing power, a new kind of civil society, organized around reshaping globalization—humanizing it on behalf of the health and well-being of people, ecosystems and the planet—has gradually emerged.
 (Remember my posting on “emergence”?)
 Indeed, dysfunctional systems, by their divisiveness, ineptitude and inability to act are precipitating the emergence of systems that can act decisively.

-An example Capra gives is in the area of agriculture.
+Dr. Capra provides an example in the area of agriculture.
 “If we changed from our chemical, large-scale industrial agriculture to organic, community-oriented, sustainable farming, this would contribute significantly to solving three of our biggest problems.
 It would greatly reduce our energy dependence because we are now using (In the USA) one-fifth of our fossil fuels to grow and process food.
 The healthy, organically grown food would have a hugely positive effect on public health, because many chronic diseases—heart attack, stroke, diabetes, and about 40% of cancers—are linked to our diet.
 And finally, organic farming would contribute significantly to fighting climate change, because an organic soil is a carbon-rich soil, meaning that it draws CO2 from the atmosphere and locks it up in the organic matter.
 Today, hundreds of systemic solutions are being developed all over the world to solve problems of the economy, environmental degradation, energy, climate change, food insecurity, and so on.”

 In our view, climate change will determine the destiny of mankind, so it is imperative that our generation makes the right choices.